Economy of Manchukuo

 This article looks at the economies of Manchukuo and Mengjiang, in the period 1931-1945.
 The effective Japanese annexation of 1931 led to a colonial system (see Manchukuo (administration)).
 Japan invested in heavy industry, and to a lesser extent, agriculture.

 The General Affairs State Council retained Japanese control of official economic policy.
 The Central Bank of Manchou was the national central bank.
-The Kwantung Army held the highest authority, representing the Emperor of Japan, and the respective ministries of the nominal Manchoukou central government were also involved.
+The Kwantung Army held the highest authority, representing the Emperor of Japan, and the respective ministries of the nominal Manchukou central government were also involved.